Tools & calculators

-People who temporarily reside in Australia may be eligible to apply for some credit cards.
-Compare some of your options.
+If you are a temporary resident of Australia, you may be eligible to apply for a credit card.
+Compare some of your options here.

 A temporary resident is someone who resides in Australia commonly for work, education, diplomatic activity or training for a few short months or it could be for 4 years.
 For example, someone could be in Australia on a working holiday visa for up to 2 years.
 Another common example would be someone on a business entry visa which allow employers to recruit skilled people from overseas for a stay of up to four years.

 From this page, it is possible to apply for the credit cards if you meet the eligibility requirements for that specific product.
 Then after that, it is up to you of what you need.
 If you are wanting points, consider getting a reward credit card.
 Or get a credit card with cash back on spending for a period of time.